boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 | :- | - |

 comes with a USB-C plug and if the smartphone is also equipped with USB-C, a simple USB-C to USB-C wire will do it.
 Not that comfortable as  Bluetooth Low Energy, but it works.

+For some more sophisticated tests, e.g. adapting some lists on the SIM card, it may be easier to use a PC via a USB serial and open a terminal on that PC.

 ## Enable Bluetooth Low Energy